Main Menu

 Experience

-• Acquisition, financing and development of apartments, assisted living facilities, medical complexes, condominiums, hotels, residential developments, restaurants, schools and shopping centers
+• Acquisition, financing and development of apartments, assisted living facilities, medical complexes, condominiums, hotels, residential developments, restaurants, industrial warehouses and storage, schools, mixed use developments and shopping centers

 • Litigation involving breach of contract and commercial disputes